vicrem/mssql/README.md

 ## Important

-* Set "CREATE_KEYTAB" in compose to True if you automatically want to create a keytab - Use it on your own risk!!
+* Set "CREATE_KEYTAB" to True if you automatically want to create a keytab - Use it on your own risk!!

 ## Info